MikeTV/PositiveTinker/_posts/2017-07-18-post-4p76yv9bb2lpwcbbhmr8qrzstb5.md

 ---
 comments: true
 date: 2017-07-18T22:33:00.0000000-05:00
 description: C#’s *ListView* &nbsp;control does not support word wrap, sadly.
-Let&#39;s add it.
+Let's add it.
 The resulting extension method applies a generic pixel width to any string.
 layout: post
 tags:
 - C#